The Practice of Dana at Great Tree

 A key element of Buddhist practice is giving support for the Dharma (teachings and the pursuit of Truth).

-Giving considered a privilege and an opportunity to share in the spiritual practice and the commitment of those who devote their lives fully to the Dharma.
+Giving considered a privilege and a kindness and an opportunity to share in the spiritual practice and the commitment of those who devote their lives fully to the Dharma.
 Teachers who lead activities at Great Tree offer their services on a dana basis, as a gift.

 This is why we ask that you show your appreciation for their wisdom and good works at the end of each retreat or workshop by leaving a donation of any amount for the instructor.